 "We’d like to have back-to-back sessions.
 Can you see both of us?"

 I could.
 But I'd like you first to think about how it would affect your child to see the same therapist that you see.
 Or how the siblings would secretly assume that they are talked out behind their backs?
-Will they trust that their "stuff" will not be shared with you?
+Will they trust that their "stuff" will not be shared with you or the sibling?
 Will you want to know a little insight from me about how your child is doing?
 Will you want to find a way, through me, to manipulate them into obedience?
 Even if you don't actually ask me anything, will you wonder whether you could?

 Probably not.
 When there is active violence in a relationship, couples counseling is not recommended.
 Each of you should do your individual sessions first; have recognized your role in the violence; and have made significant changes in your behavior to manage your temper and how you trigger each other.
 Until violence has ceased, couples or even conjoint counseling would not be safe for either of you or for the therapist.